jenkins-x/jx-pipelines-visualizer/README.md

 It uses the "informer" Kubernetes pattern to keep a local cache of the Jenkins X PipelineActivities, and index them in an in-memory [Bleve](http://blevesearch.com/) index.

 It uses part of jx code to retrieve the build logs - mainly the part to stream the build logs from the running pods.
 It is the same code used by the `jx get build logs` command.

+## Credits

+Thanks to [Dailymotion](https://www.dailymotion.com/) for creating the [original repository](https://github.com/dailymotion/jx-pipelines-visualizer) and then donate it to the Jenkins X project.